skip to main content

 NOTE: Email messages will receive a faster response than calling the program phone numbers.
 Phone messages will be returned after reviewing voicemail messages within 24 hours during the school week.

-Entrance and Exiting the English for Speakers of Other Languages (ESOL) Program
+Entrance and Exiting the English Language Development Program

-The English for Speakers of Other Languages (ESOL) Program provides English language development (ELD) instruction for English Learners (EL) in kindergarten through Grade 12.
-In accordance with federal and state requirements, the Maryland Home Language Survey is administered to all parents/guardians upon enrollment and used to determine if a student is required to be screened for English language development services.
-Screening for English language support services occurs if a language other than English is indicated on two or more of the three questions below on the MLS located on the HCPSS registration form:
+The English Language Development (ELD) Program provides English language development (ELD) instruction for Multilingual Learners (ML) in kindergarten through Grade 12.
+In accordance with federal and state requirements, the Maryland Home Language Survey (HLS) is administered to all parents/guardians upon enrollment and used to determine if a student is required to be screened for ELD services.
+Screening for ELD services occurs if a language other than English is indicated on two or more of the three questions below on the HLS located on the HCPSS registration form:

 • What language(s) did the student first learn to speak?